-If the lens is too flat, it will:
+- If the lens is too flat, it will: - Decenter, especially on post-blink. - Have a tendency to edge lift inferiorly and sit on the lower lid, rather than positioning between the sclera and palpebral conjunctiva. - Have a tendency to be uncomfortable and irritating with fluctuating vision. - Have a tendency to drop or lag greater than 2.0mm on upgaze post-blink.

-- -Decenter, especially on post-blink. - -Have a tendency to edge lift inferiorly and sit on the lower lid, rather than positioning between the sclera and palpebral conjunctiva. - Have a tendency to be uncomfortable and irritating with fluctuating vision. - -Have a tendency to drop or lag greater than 2.0mm on upgaze post-blink.
+7. Follow-up Care

-Follow-up Care
+- Follow-up examinations are necessary to ensure continued successful contact lens wear.

-- A. Follow-up examinations are necessary to ensure continued successful contact lens wear.
-From the day of dispensing, the following schedule is a suggested guideline for follow-up.
+From the day of dispensing, the following schedule is a suggested guideline for follow up.

-- 3 or 4 days post-dispensing
+- 24 hours

 - 10 days

 - 1 month

 - 3 months

-- every six months thereafter
+- · every six months thereafter

 At the initial follow-up evaluations the eye care professional should again reassure the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
+Depending on the patients prior experience with contact lenses and/or continuous wear, the eye care professional may consider prescribing a one week period of daily wear adaption prior to beginning extended wear.

-- B. Prior to a follow-up examination, the contact lenses should be worn for at least 4 continuous hours and the patient should be asked to identify any problems which might be occurring related to contact lens wear. - C. With lenses in place on the eyes, evaluate fitting performance to assure that CRITERIA OF A WELL FITTED LENS continue to be satisfied.
-Examine the lenses closely for surface deposition and/or damage.
+- b.
+Prior to a follow-up examination, the contact lenses should be worn for at least 4 continuous hours and the patient should be asked to identify any problems which might be occurring related to contact lens wear. - c.
+With lenses in place on the eyes, evaluate fitting performance to assure that CRITERIA OF A WELL FITED LENS continue to be satisfied.
+Examine the lenses closely for surface deposition and/or damage. - d.
+After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination.

-- After the lens removal, instill sodium fluorescein (unless contraindicated) into the eyes and conduct a thorough biomicroscopy examination. - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - The presence of corneal staining and/or limbalconjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - Papillary conjunctival changes may be indicative of an unclean and/or damaged lens.
+- The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - 3.
+Papillary conjunctival changes may be indicative of an unclean and/or damaged lens.